LordAndreasOtten/serverless-offline/README.md

 The network that the Docker container will connect to.

+#### dockerDns

+The dns for the dockerNetwork that the Docker container will connect to.

 #### dockerReadOnly

 Marks if the docker code layer should be read only.<br />